 Some of the most popular exchanges available currently include:

-Coinbase may be the best-known cryptocurrency trading platform in the world today.
+Coinbase is regarded as one of the leading crypto exchanges among crypto investors.
 Its integrated wallet and user-friendly interface make it easy for cryptocurrency beginners to access, but its powerful tools and access to the international, fee-free Global Digital Asset Exchange (GDAX) make it adaptable even for advanced traders.
 Its security and insurance structure are also major selling points for new traders.

 Founded in 2014, Poloniex has risen to become one of the world’s top digital currency exchanges.
 Poloniex currently supports more than 100 different digital currencies and has built-in data analysis tools.
 Its high trade volume makes it easier to close trades, and its build-in chat function makes it easier for beginners to find help or simply to talk about cryptocurrency news.